 The best diplomacy carries out foreign policy professionally, yet most countries let amateurs practice it.
 Despite the career diplomats there are some appointees who receive diplomatic posts thanks only to political connections.
 As a result, many countries’ official representatives don’t get anything that resembles proper training before they are posted abroad.
 Due to those appointees who are very new to the diplomatic career today global diplomacy has experienced an ineffectiveness.

-So, to acquire the advanced skills, on-the-job training could be good way to learn and practice diplomacy perfectly.
+So, to acquire advanced skills, on-the-job training be a good way to learn and practice diplomacy perfectly.

-However, for the political appointees, to resolve the problems of an ineffectiveness around the world, the concern governments must start building or strengthening professional diplomatic services, providing them with proper pre-job training by giving them all the tools, resources and authority necessary to get the job done perfectly.
+However, for the political appointees, to resolve the problems of ineffectiveness around the world, the concerned governments must start building or strengthening professional diplomatic services, providing them with proper pre-job training by giving them all the tools, resources and authority necessary to get the job done perfectly.

 No one is born with the ability to practice international societies.
 It needs advanced skills to acquire the advantage of those opportunities.

 Anyway, diplomacy is the art of saying, ‘nice doggie,’ until it can find a stick that has various sets of methodology.

 Diplomatic job is not just to drive nice cars, attend nice receptions and visit fancy international conferences in cool locations and spend delightful-life at government expenses abroad.
 But the era of new globalization has increased the workloads of diplomats as a most daring profession.
 Besides the daily traditional routine-work they also face new adventurous assignments every day.